 When you introduce freshwater algae eater fishes into your aquarium setup, ensure that your aquarium filtration is up to the mark which can prevent your tank from having excessive algae production.
 There are different freshwater algae eaters to choose from, such as snails, shrimps, and algae eating fish.
 They are cheap and will help increase the variety of aquatic wildlife in your tank, and at the same time, they keep your freshwater fish tank clean.

 A freshwater algae eater food consists of excessive algae growth within the tank, the main issue that algae eater fish have is the compatibility with other fishes.
 Their main job is to eat the algae and keep the tank clean, but not to be eaten themselves.
-It’s vital that you know which algae eating fish can live harmoniously with the rest of the fish in your tank, for this, you will need to have a good knowledge of the fish that eat algae which you have already.
+It’s vital that you know which algae are eating fish can live harmoniously with the rest of the fish in your tank, for this, you will need to have a good knowledge of the fish that eat algae which you have already.
 Accordingly, you can ask your dealer which freshwater algae eaters will get along well with the rest of the fish.

-If you don’t have the time or patience to read up and learn about your fish then it is suggested that you keep your algae eating fish in a separate tank and only move them to the main freshwater fish tank when their algae eating services are required.
-If you are currently facing an excessive outbreak of algae or just want to avoid the problem in the future then opting for freshwater algae eaters is the best option.
+If you don’t have the time or patience to read up and learn about your fish, then it is suggested that you keep your algae eating fish in a separate tank and only move them to the main freshwater fish tank when their algae eating services are required.
+If you are currently facing an excessive outbreak of algae or want to avoid the problem in the future then opting for freshwater algae eaters is the best option.